MartinaKostic/HCI-StyleMeApp/README.md

-1. Clone the repository to your local machine: git clone https://github.com/MartinaKostic/HCI-seminar-M-I 2.Navigate to the project directory cd HCI-seminar-M-I
+1. Clone the repository to your local machine: git clone https://github.com/MartinaKostic/HCI-seminar-M-I
+2. Navigate to the project directory cd HCI-seminar-M-I
-3.Install the project dependencies: npm install
+3. Install the project dependencies: npm install
-4.Start the development server for the frontend: npm run dev
+4. Start the development server for the frontend: npm run dev
-5.Start the JSON Server for managing data: json-server --watch data.json --port 3003
+5. Start the JSON Server for managing data: json-server --watch data.json --port 3003

 Now you should have the application running and accessible in your web browser.